International Students: Frequently Asked Questions

 How can I learn more about applying to Golden Gate University, the application deadlines, and the costs of a degree?

 For all of these questions, please visit the Graduate International page for international admissions.

 I am a GGU international student and I am interested in working.
 How can I get authorization to work?

 This is a very popular question!
 F-1 and J-1 students are allowed to work in limited circumstances.
 Students must check with a counselor in International Admissions and Advising Services for specific questions about individual work possibilities.

-On March 1, services formerly provided by the Immigration and Naturalization Service (INS) transitioned into the Department of Homeland Security (DHS) under US Citizenship & Immigration Services (USCIS).
+A while ago services formerly provided by the Immigration and Naturalization Service (INS) transitioned into the Department of Homeland Security (DHS) under US Citizenship & Immigration Services (USCIS).
 In support of the DHS overall mission, the immediate priorities of the new USCIS are: